-- The underwriting discipline and performance of industry members; - Changes in surplus and reserves resulting from investment portfolio and annuity sales and results; - Changes in the demographic and competitive environment, including regulatory changes; - Unexpected catastrophes; - Changes in consumer behavior as it relates to the purchase of coverage for property and casualty insurance policies.
+- Unexpected catastrophes; - Changes in consumer behavior as it relates to the purchase of coverage for property and casualty insurance policies.
 Significant changes in the economy may result in consumers changing their level of property and casualty insurance coverage; and - Effect on health care premiums from the Patient Protection and Affordable Care Act.